ibrahim9t5/swisscom-cloudformation-assignment/README.md

 ####Step 7) Run below command to check logs if there is any security report of cfn

-docker logs cfg-nag
+docker logs cfn-nag

 ##########################

 NOTE: to restart docker in case of any error during docker up run: docker-compose restart

-NOTE: to recreate report run: docker-compose restart cfg-nag
+NOTE: to recreate report run: docker-compose restart cfn-nag